-Demat accounts are different types as Regular demat accounts, BSDA, repatriable demat accounts and non-repatriable demat accounts.
+Demat accounts are of different types: Regular demat accounts, BSDA, repatriable demat accounts and non-repatriable demat accounts.

 In 1996, the Securities and Exchange Board of India introduced Demat account, which emerged as a powerful tool for managing investments in the world of stock markets.
 There are different types of Demat accounts from which investors can choose to start investing based on their requirements.

-There are three major types of Demat accounts available in India:
+There are four major types of Demat accounts available in India:

 Not only adults but minors (individuals under the age of 18) can also open a Demat account.
 However, it is important to know that Demat accounts for minors have limited features as compared to a regular Demat account.
 A guardian, typically a parent, is required to operate this account on behalf of the minor.
 To open a minor Demat account, the individual must prove their age and provide valid identity proofs of guardian/parents.

 BSDA is a Basic Services Demat Account.
-Its is for small investor for their small investment trading activities and minimum investment portpolio.
+It is for small investor for their small investment trading activities and a minimum investment portfolio.

-Typically BSDA account have low AMC Charges compared to Regular Demat Account.
+Typically, BSDA accounts have low AMC Charges compared to a Regular Demat Account.

-Its suitable for Small primarily investor want to invest in stocks and bond for long term investment.
+It's suitable for Small primarily investors want to invest in stocks and bonds for long-term investment.

 The Repatriable Demat account is designed for Non-Resident Indians (NRIs) looking to invest in Indian securities with the flexibility to transfer funds abroad.
 This account is required to be linked with a Non-Resident External (NRE) bank account, allowing repatriation of funds.